batleforc/rust-template/Readme.md

 - tracing/metrics/open telemetry
 - Prometheus
 - swagger
-- Otp
+- Otp (with rust, already done in golang)
-- actix-web deeper (middleware, guards, etc)
+- actix-web deeper (middleware, guards, wrap, etc)
-- Rate limiting

 What this api does:

 - Auth module (Login,Logout,Register,Refresh(token), Otp)
 - User module (Read,Update,Delete) the create is done by the auth module
-- Asset module (CRUD) though S3 (minio)
 - Expose a swagger doc
 - Expose Metrics and Tracing
 - Handle Postgres
+- And some more handsome stuff

 ## Auth Endpoint